 Android - App Libraries - Monitor (Pro)

-The build code for your game is stored inside the Android library files.
-A common target for cheaters to manipulate the code here and gain advantages.
-But often it is far too difficult or costly to change the actual code, so cheaters inject their own libraries instead of modifying the existing ones.
+The built code for your game is stored inside the Android library files.
+These are a common target for cheaters who manipulate the code to gain advantages.
+However, it is often far too difficult or costly to change the actual code, so cheaters inject their own libraries instead of modifying the existing ones.

 You can detect this injection by validating the libraries found within your application.